Copernicus Hackathon Ireland

 Registration is now open.
 Click here to register.

 The weekend event offers a lot to participants.
 You will meet and work with people with different skillsets and have a chance to learn about satellite data and their applications.
 There will be plenty of opportunities to network with people outside of your team and make contacts in possible new career areas.
 You will see how a concept can be developed from an idea to a concrete application.
 You’ll have a chance to pitch your ideas and push yourself to the next level, with access to and support from top level mentors from industry and academia.

 If you win, as well as cash prizes, there are a lot of business supports available to help you and your team to take your idea to pre-commercial level.
 These include Irish business mentorship offers as well as the opportunity to participate in European business and technical accelerators.

-Pre-event training will take place from 1pm to 6pm on Saturday April 27th.
+Pre-event training took place from 1pm to 6pm on Saturday April 27th, and details of how to access the presntations will be forwarded once you register.
 The main event will start at 1pm on Friday 10th May and end at 2pm on Sunday 12th of May.
-An updated detailed agenda can be found here.